bgavran/autodiff/README.md

 In this graph, a node represents a mathematical operation and directed edges into the node represent arguments of the operation.

-Operations are closed under composition.
-In other words, composition of outputs of two nodes yields a new Node.
+Composition of outputs of two nodes yields a new Node - operations are closed under composition.

 Node can directly implement its mathematical operation - class `Primitive` - or it can use other, existing nodes - class `Module`.
 Modules allow abstracting compositions of operations as just another operation.
 Modules also allow arbitrarily deep hierarchical nesting of operations.